-Paris is full of hidden gems and has so much more to offer than the
+Paris is a beautiful city full of hidden gems with much more to offer than just the

-Note: Always call ahead to ask for hours of operation, especially if you’re reading this when covid 19 rules are in effect.
+Note: Always call ahead to ask for hours of operation, especially during the month of May in France and during French holidays.

 Of the 89+ million tourists who visit France, a whopping 40 million head straight to Paris, the French capital, also known as the city of light.